 The Amazon River and its tributaries span into the countries of Brazil, Ecuador and Peru when looking at active Amazon small ship cruise options.
 You can sail year-round in all these countries, but note that Peru’s Amazon is distinct in that there is a more dramatic high-water (typically November-May) and low-water season (typically June-October), the latter allowing for more trail walks on terra firma vs. skiff cruising.
 See our comprehensive How to Choose Your Amazon Cruise guide for more detailed information on the different regions of the Amazon and timing your trip.

-For Hawaii cruises, yachts choose to island-hop where the day boats can’t go.
-Small ship expeditions in Hawaii offer an intimate way to cruise remote, untouched lands, away from tourist-heavy locales.
+For Hawaii small ship cruises, yachts choose to island-hop where the day boats can’t go.
+This offers an intimate way to cruise remote, untouched lands, away from tourist-heavy locales.

 While you can sail any month on Australia cruises, especially in the tropical waters of the Great Barrier Reef, there are seasonal variations that have ships positioning as far south as Tasmania (roughly January through April) and up to Cape York and the Kimberley region (typically March through October).